Paul McCartney cancels Japan tour due to illness

-TOKYO (Reuters) - Former Beatle Paul McCartney has canceled his Japanese “Out There” tour due to a worsening viral infection and requires complete rest, concert organizers said on Tuesday.
+TOKYO, May 20 (Reuters) - Former Beatle Paul McCartney has cancelled his Japanese “Out There” tour due to a worsening viral infection and requires complete rest, concert organizers said on Tuesday.

 There was no word on what would happen to the rest of his Asian tour.
 His next show is set for Seoul on May 28.